ggozad/strophe.plugins/README.md

-# Strophe XMPP plugins v0.1
+# XMPP plugins for Strophe v0.2

 A collection of Strophe plugins covering the essential parts of